Dorian Johnson: Houston Texans

 On October 11, 2017, Johnson was signed by the Houston Texans off the Cardinals' practice squad.
 He was waived by the Texans on November 3, 2017 when the Texans brought in a quarterback after an injury to Deshaun Watson and was re-signed to the practice squad.
 He was granted release on December 27, 2017 for a family emergency.

 Carolina Panthers

 On January 2, 2018, Johnson was signed to the Carolina Panthers' practice squad.
 He signed a reserve/future contract with the Panthers on January 8, 2018.

 On September 1, 2018, Johnson was waived by the Panthers and signed to practice squad the following day.
 He was promoted to the active roster on December 28, 2018.

 On August 1, 2019, Johnson was waived/injured by the Panthers and placed on injured reserve.
 He was released on August 20.

 DC Defenders

-On November 22, 2019, Johnson was drafted by the DC Defenders in the 2020 XFL Supplemental Draft.
+On November 22, 2019, Johnson was drafted by the DC Defenders of the XFL in the 2020 XFL Supplemental Draft.
 He was waived after week 3 of the regular season in February 2020.